composer22/clidemo/README.md

 http://localhost:49152/v1.0/alive - GET Is the server alive?

-http://localhost:49152/v1.0/parse - GET Submit a parse request to the server.
+http://localhost:49152/v1.0/parse - POST Submit a parse request to the server.
                                     Body should contain {"text":"<your text to parse>"}

 http://localhost:49152/v1.0/status - GET Returns information about the server.